Tenure Track Scientist

 HOW TO APPLY:

-Please visit http://jobs.whoi.edu and respond to Job Reference 18-10-02.
-Applicants should include, as a single PDF document: a cover letter, curriculum vitae, three-page research statement, names and contact information of four references, and copies of up to three relevant publications.
+Please visit http://careers.whoi.edu and respond to Job Reference 19-09-03.
+Applicants should include, as a single PDF document: a cover letter, curriculum vitae, three-page research statement, names and contact information of four references, and copies of up to three relevant publications or preprints.
+Review of applications will begin on November 15 and will continue until the position is filled.

 WHOI is a member of the Higher Education Recruitment Consortium (HERC).
 Please visit HERC for more information.